lmagyar/action-repository-updater/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

+🚀 GitHub Action for updating the app (add-on) repository.

 ## About

 Reads remote add-on repositories, determines versions and generates changelogs to update the add-on repository fully automated.

-Mainly used by the Community Home Assistant Add-ons project.
+Mainly used by the Unofficial Home Assistant Apps (Add-ons) project.

 Please note, this program cannot be used with the general documented Home Assistant add-on repository approach and only works in the setup where